consoledotdev/home/content/tools/server-monitoring.md

 All this customizability and flexibility across multiple monitoring products means that Datadog is not easy to use.
-It is better than the previous generation of tools like Nagios, but because the UI crams in so much functionality it can be difficult to find what you’re looking for.
+It is better than the previous generation of tools like Nagios, but because the UI crams in so much functionality it can be difficult to find what you're looking for.
 This is particularly the case if you just need basic monitoring.
 For example, although the alerting functionality is very sophisticated there is no top level concept of an alert - these exist as “Monitors” and are dependent on the trigger source e.g. a server metric or